plone/plone.api/docs/contribute/conventions.rst

 because it is more readable and
-Python 2.6 supports only numbering method of formatting.
+Python 2.6 supports only explicitly numbered placeholders.

 About imports